The Trustees make grants where they believe that their contribution will make a real difference.

 Charities that have been awarded a grant may not re-apply within 12 months of the date of (final) payment of the grant.
 Charities whose application has been unsuccessful may not re-apply within 12 months of the date of application.

 Where appropriate, grants for periods of longer than one year may be considered.

 A follow-up report is required within 10 months of receiving a grant where the charity has been awarded a grant of £20,000 or more.

 applicants must complete the online application form.
-There is no
+All applications will be acknowledged.

 with the Data Protection Act 1998, applicants are required to consent